Introduction to profit and loss statement

 Funding requirement formalities:

 Also, since a new business will not have these required financial statements for the previous years, it will have to prepare a proforma or projected profit and loss statement for the near future.
-This statement along with other statements and documents will be the basis for funding to the new business.
+This statement, along with other statements and documents, will be the basis for funding the new business.

 Structure of the profit and loss statement